zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (u: :zeek:type:`connection`, msg: :zeek:type:`ntp_msg`, excess: :zeek:type:`string`)

    Generated for all NTP messages.
-Different from many other of Bro's events, this one is generated for both client-side and server-side messages.
+Different from many other of Zeek's events, this one is generated for both client-side and server-side messages.

    See `Wikipedia <http://en.wikipedia.org/wiki/Network_Time_Protocol>`__ for